schneider-simon/uva-software-evolution/src/series2/readme.md

 1. Get all locations that contain an duplicate
 2. Request from the M3 model, all the locations with comments
 3. Go through every duplication, and get the lines for every location and look per line:
-   1. :If it is a one line comment
+   1. If it is a one line comment
-   2. If the first character is a multi line start comment
-   3. If it ends with an comment close tag
-   4. If it is an empty line
+   2. If it is an empty line
-   5. If the line is in a multi-line comment
+   3. If the line is in a multi-line comment
 4. When when of above is true, the line is counted as a non-duplicate
 5. When above is false, the line is counted as a duplicate